About Aerojet Rocketdyne, Inc.

 Aerojet Rocketdyne wants to take you higher—if you're a rocket, that is.
 The company is one of the largest manufacturers and suppliers of propulsion systems for defense and space applications in the US.
-These systems are used in missile defense propulsion, tactical missile propulsion, and hypersonic propulsion systems.
-Virtually all its revenue comes from aerospace and defense operations.
-Principal customers include the US Department of Defense, NASA, Lockheed Martin, and Raytheon Company.
+These propulsion systems are used in defense missiles, tactical missiles, and hypersonic systems.
+Virtually all its revenue comes from aerospace and defense for companies and government agencies.
+Principal customers include the US Department of Defense and NASA.
 The company also has a much smaller business segment that deals in real estate.
+In late 2020, Aerojet Rocketdyne announced that it has agreed to acquire by Lockheed Martin for $5 billion.

 Aerojet Rocketdyne operates through two segments: Aerospace and Defense and Real Estate.

-Headquartered in El Segundo, CA, Aerojet Rocketdyne operates manufacturing facilities around the US.
-It has multiple facilities in California and plants in Alabama, Arkansas, Florida, New Jersey, New Mexico, Tennessee, Virginia, and Washington.
+Headquartered in El Segundo, California, Aerojet Rocketdyne operates facilities in Arkansas, Alabama, California, Florida, Mississippi, New Jersey, Virginia, Tennessee, and Washington.
+The company also has real estate operation located in California.

 Sales and Marketing